April 7, 2020

 5. Subject must have the following screening laboratory values:

 - Total White Blood Cell count (WBC) < 25 x 10^9 prior to study treatments.
 Treatment with hydroxyurea to achieve this level is allowed. - Selected electrolytes within normal limits or correctable with supplements. - Participant must have adequate liver function as demonstrated by: Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) ≤ 2.5 x upper limit of normal (ULN) and bilirubin ≤ 1.5 x ULN - Participant has adequate renal function as demonstrated by an estimated serum creatinine clearance of ≥ 60 mL/min using the Cockcroft-Gault equation.
 6. Agree to follow the CC-90009 Pregnancy Prevention Plan (PPP) and combination agents' requirements.
 Exclusion Criteria: 1.
 Subject with acute promyelocytic leukemia (APL) 2.
 Subject has received systemic anticancer therapy (including investigational therapy) or radiotherapy < 28 days or 5 half-lives, whichever is shorter, prior to the start of study treatment 3.
 Patients with prior autologous hematopoietic stem cell transplant (HSCT) who, in the investigator's judgment, have not fully recovered from the effects of the last transplant (eg, transplant related side effects) 4.
 Prior allogeneic HSCT with either standard or reduced intensity conditioning ≤ 6 months prior to dosing 5.
 Subject on systemic immunosuppressive therapy post HSCT at the time of screening, or with clinically significant graft-versus-host disease (GVHD).
 The use of topical steroids for ongoing skin or ocular GVHD is permitted 6.
 Subject has persistent, clinically significant non-hematologic toxicities from prior therapies which have not recovered to < Grade 2 7.
 Subject has or is suspected of having central nervous system (CNS) leukemia.
-Evaluation of cerebrospinal fluid is only required if CNS involvement by leukemia is 8.
-Impaired cardiac function or clinically significant cardiac diseases, including any of the following: 1.
+Evaluation of cerebrospinal fluid is only required if CNS involvement by leukemia is suspected during screening.
+8. Disorders or conditions disrupting normal calcium homeostasis or preventing calcium supplementation.
+9. Impaired cardiac function or clinically significant cardiac diseases, including any of the following: 1.
 Left ventricular ejection fraction (LVEF) 450 ms (Arm B) on Screening electrocardiogram (ECG)